 - a.
-Waterside promenades shall be required as part of all development that abuts the waterfront and that is not a coastal-dependent use, and in any other location where a waterside promenade is generally depicted in Figure PD1.4. - b.
-Waterside promenades shall have a minimum width of 12 feet in the East Shelter Island Subdistrict, as generally depicted in Figure PD1.9. - PD1.56
+Waterside promenades shall be required as part of all development that abuts the waterfront, unless otherwise depicted in Figure PD1.4.
+Waterside promenades are not required for development that is a coastal-dependent maritime industrial use. - b.
+Waterside promenades shall have a minimum width of 12 feet in the East Shelter Island Subdistrict, as generally depicted in Figure PD1.9.